Zolske/codecademyFortuneTeller/README.md

 ---

-1. [ ] using HTML, CSS and Java Script to create a website which is hosted on git hub
+1. [ ] using HTML, CSS and JavaScript to create a website which is hosted on git hub
 2. [ ] improved graphic
 3. [ ] a button to generate a new message
 4. [ ] background sound